 3. Start small!
-Want to introduce spinach to your child?
-Try not to plop a big spoonful on your child’s plate.
+Want to introduce spinach to a child?
+Try not to plop a big spoonful on the child’s plate.
 Start with one tiny leaf and work up from there.

 4. Use positive peer pressure.
 Research shows that children are more likely to eat fruits and vegetables if they see their parents eat them.
 Another study of preschoolers found that children were more likely to prefer foods they saw other children eat.